Shantungosaurus: History of discovery

-First described in 1973, Shantungosaurus is known from over five incomplete skeletons.
+First described in 1973, Shantungosaurus is known from over five incomplete skeletons that were unearthed from 1964 to 1968.
 Chinese scientist Xing Xu and his colleagues indicate that Shantungosaurus is very similar to and shares many unique characters with Edmontosaurus, forming a node of an Edmontosaurus–Shantungosaurus clade between North America and Asia, based on the new materials recovered in Shandong.
 Remains of several individuals, including skull bones, limb bones, and vertebrae, were found in Shandong, China.
 These specimens were classified in the new genus and species Zhuchengosaurus maximus in 2007.
 However, further study showed that the supposedly distinct features of Zhuchengosaurus were simply a result of different growth stages.

 Description

 Shantungosaurus giganteus is one of the largest known ornithischians.
 The type skull is 1.63 m long, and the composite skeleton mounted at the Chinese Academy of Geological Sciences in Beijing measures 14.7 m in length.
 Another mounted skeleton, originally referred to as Zhuchengosaurus maximus, measures 16.6 m in length.
 The largest individuals may have weighed as much as 16 t.
+In 2012, Butler and Barrett estimated its maximum length up to 17 m.
 In 2016, Gregory S. Paul suggested that previous studies have overestimated the size of this dinosaur, moderating it at 15 m in length and 13 MT in body mass, which still makes this dinosaur the largest hadrosaur.
 Like all hadrosaurs its beak was toothless, but its jaws were packed with around 1,500 tiny chewing teeth.
 A large hole near its nostrils may have been covered by a loose flap of skin, which could be inflated to make sounds.